 Course Outline – Music

-Music is an expansive subject which offers students the opportunity to be challenged intellectually, whilst also engaging them creatively.
-Music enables students to interact with others to develop teamwork skills and perseverance whilst also developing independence.
+Music is an expansive subject, which offers students the opportunity to be challenged academically, whilst also engaging them creatively.
+Music enables students to interact with others to develop teamwork skills and perseverance, whilst also developing independence.
 It is also proven to provide substantial benefits in cognitive function and performance in other areas of the school curriculum.
 Our curriculum aims to develop performance and composition skills whilst also equipping students with the ability to appreciate and articulate their thoughts about music.

 - Years 7 and 8 – the aim of the course is to enrich and stimulate students’ musical appreciation in the three core areas of Performance, Composition and Appraising.
 Our curriculum is also designed to provide students with the grounding needed to study Music at GCSE.
 Students will explore a variety of different types of music and become critical listeners, developing their ability to discuss music and apply this knowledge to their practical experience.

-- Years 9 to 11 – students broaden their musical appreciation and analytical skills through the study of a range of set works and wider listening pieces.
+- Years 9 to 11 – students broaden their musical appreciation and analytical skills through the study of a range of genres including film music, pop and rock, musical theatre, jazz and Western Classical styles.
 We aim to develop students’ individual composition skills through both the study of compositional technique and the application of performance skills.
 Students also play an essential role in the co-curricular life of the department.

 - Years 12 and 13 – A Level Music is a challenging course which builds upon the skills developed at GCSE.
-Students are introduced to wide ranging areas of study through 18 set works and also develop their understanding of compositional technique.
+Students are introduced to a wide range of areas of study (including those studied at GCSE) and also develop their understanding of compositional technique.

 The Music department is proud to offer extensive extracurricular and co-curricular opportunities to students across the school.
-We have a broad range of department ensembles.
-The offer varies slightly each term but includes:
+We have a broad range of department ensembles including; Concert Orchestra, Advanced Ensembles, Year 7 and 8 Choir, Senior Choir, Recorder Group, Flutissimo, Guitar and Ukulele Group, String Group, Kazoo Group and Boomwhacker Group.

 Students also have the opportunity to perform at a variety of different events including our Winter and Summer Concerts, “Battle of the Bands”, Year 7 and 8 Choral competition, “Music on the Green” and the annual whole school production.
 We also offer a wide range of instrumental and vocal tuition through Essex Music Services.